cures-hub/cures-condec-jira/README.md

 ## Implementation Details

 ### Model
-The [model interfaces and classes](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/model) are used to represent decision knowledge in JIRA.
+The [model interfaces and classes](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/model) are used to represent decision knowledge in Jira.

 ![Model](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/model.png)
 *Model interfaces and classes*

 ### Persistence Strategies
-The JIRA ConDec plug-in supports two strategies to [persist decision knowledge in JIRA](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/persistence): the *issue strategy* and the *active object strategy*.
+The Jira ConDec plug-in supports two strategies to [persist decision knowledge in Jira](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/persistence): the *issue strategy* and the *active object strategy*.

 ![Persistence strategies](https://github.com/cures-hub/cures-condec-jira/raw/master/doc/decision_storage_strategies.png)
 *Persistence strategies*

-The issue strategy represents decision knowledge elements as JIRA issues.
+The issue strategy represents decision knowledge elements as Jira issues.
-JIRA issue links are used to link decision knowledge elements to each other and to JIRA issues of other types such as feature tasks.
+Jira issue links are used to link decision knowledge elements to each other and to Jira issues of other types such as feature tasks.
-The advantage of this strategy is that all features available for JIRA issues can be used to manage decision knowledge, e.g., searching for a decision in the list of issues.
+The advantage of this strategy is that all features available for Jira issues can be used to manage decision knowledge, e.g., searching for a decision in the list of issues.
-The disadvantage is that the dedicated issue type scheme needs to be assigned to the JIRA project.
+The disadvantage is that the dedicated issue type scheme needs to be assigned to the Jira project.
 To overcome this disadvantage, the active object strategy uses distinct model classes for decision knowledge elements and their links.
-This strategy uses object-relational mapping to communicate with JIRA's internal database.
+This strategy uses object-relational mapping to communicate with Jira's internal database.

 ### REST API
-This plug-in provides a [representational state transfer (REST) application programming interface (API)](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/rest) to retrieve, insert, update, and delete decision knowledge in JIRA.
+This plug-in provides a [representational state transfer (REST) application programming interface (API)](https://github.com/cures-hub/cures-condec-jira/tree/master/src/main/java/de/uhd/ifi/se/decision/management/jira/rest) to retrieve, insert, update, and delete decision knowledge in Jira.
 These services can be accessed via the following link:

-**JIRA base URL**/rest/decisions/latest/**decisions|config|view**/**REST service**
+**Jira base URL**/rest/condec/latest/**knowledge|config|view**/**REST service**

-The JIRA ConDec plug-in uses the REST services in the [REST Java Script client](https://github.com/cures-hub/cures-condec-jira/blob/master/src/main/resources/js/condec.api.js) from the user interface.
+The Jira ConDec plug-in uses the REST services in the [REST Java Script client](https://github.com/cures-hub/cures-condec-jira/blob/master/src/main/resources/js/condec.api.js) from the user interface.